Wii Balance Board Alarm Clock – Software and Setup

 Code

 The code can be found here on Github.
-It’s not production ready, it works and meet the requirements, but won’t win any awards.
+It’s not production ready, it works and meets the requirements, but won’t win any awards.

 Bluetooth

-The Raspberry Pi needs to be able to connect over Bluetooth to the Wii Fit Board.
+The Raspberry Pi needs to connect over Bluetooth to the Wii Fit Board.
 The basic code for this part was found via a Hackaday project.
-I then forked the repository, and used that as a base for this project.
+I forked the repository and used that as a base for this project.

 Running the code